 - You'll be prompted to sign into your Google account or create one.

 - After you sign into your Google account, you'll be asked to sign up for Google Analytics.
 Click Sign up to begin setting up your Google Analytics account.

-- On the Create New Account page, you choose an account name (which can be any identifier you want), enter your website's URL, and set your time zone.
+- On the New Account page, you choose an account name (which can be any identifier you want), enter your website's name and URL, and set your time zone.

-- After agreeing to the user agreement, click Create Account.
+- Click I agree to agreeing to the user agreement.

-- From the Tracking Code page, copy the tracking code.
+- From the Tracking Info page that appears, copy the tracking code.

 - Log into your Wild Apricot site.

 - Click the Settings menu and select the Site option.

 - On the Site Settings page, click Meta-tags.

 - Paste the code from Google Analytics into the Raw headers field.